Selim-Emir-Can/Selim-Emir-Can/README.md

 ### Hi there 👋

-- 🔭 I am currently working in the Visual Machines Group at UCLA.
-I previously worked in the Robotics and Mechanisms Laboratory (RoMeLa) at UCLA
+- 🔭 I am a 4th year undergraduate student researcher in the Electrical Engineering Department at University of California, Los Angeles working at the Visual Machines Group (VMG) under Professor Achuta Kadambi.
+Additionally, I am very fortunate to be working on microscopy research under Professor Aydogan Ozcan.
-- 🌱 I’m currently learning about Neural Rendering and Generative AI.
+- 🌱 I’m currently learning about Uncertainty Quantification and Virtual Staining.
-- 👯 I’m looking to collaborate on Machine Learning and AR/VR research.
+- 👯 I’m looking to collaborate on Computational Imaging and Computer Vision research.
 - 💬 Ask me about any of my projects down below.
 - 📫 How to reach me: emir2903@gmail.com/selim.can@ucla.edu
 - 😄 Pronouns: He/Him